ArtSabintsev/Harpy/README.md

 [[Harpy sharedInstance] setForceLanguageLocalization<#HarpyLanguageConstant#>];
 ```

-### How to test Harpy
+### Testing Harpy
-Temporarily change the version string in Xcode to an older version than the one that's currently available in the App Store.
+Temporarily change the version string in Xcode (within the `.xcodeproj`) to an older version than the one that's currently available in the App Store.
 Afterwards, build and run your app, and you should see the alert.

+If you currently don't have an app in the store, use the **AppID** for the iTunes Connect App (376771144), or any other app, and temporarily change the version string in `.xcodeproj` to an older version than the one that's currently available in the App Store.

+For your convenience, you may turn on `NSLog()` debugging statements by setting `debugEnabled = true` before calling any of the `checkVersion()` methods.

 ### Supported Devices Compatibility
 As of **v2.7.1**, this feature was removed, as Apple  stopped updating the `supportedDevices` key in the iTunes Lookup API route.